koco19/epi2/README.md

 * `/Statistics`: Contains the code for estimating the unweighted point estimates and associated confidence intervals for overall and weekly prevalences.
-* `/Clustering`: Contains the code for the geospatial clustering permutation tests.
 * `/Output`: Contains the results for the unweighted prevalence estimates.
 * `/SamplingWeights`: Contains the code for performing sampling weight correction and calibration.